tomdns/blog/articles/shield-impacts.md

 ```

-Then I send the list to the shader, and for each hit I take the distance from the hit position and the current vertex position.
-Then to make rings I do as follows:
+Then I send the list to the shader, and for each hit to make rings I do as follows:

 First take the distance between the hit position and the vertex position